PoisotLab/ms_network_prediction/manuscript.md

 reproduce it.
 Some recent models make interaction-level predictions [*e.g.*
-@Gravel2019BriElt]; these are not unlike stacked species distribution models, which are individually fit, but collectively outperformed by joint models or rule-based models.
+@Gravel2019BriElt]; these are not unlike stacked species distribution models, which are individually fit, but collectively outperformed by joint models or rule-based models [@Zurell2020TesSpe].
 By relying on adequate testing of model performance of biases (*i.e.* optimizing not only accuracy, but paying attention to measures like false discovery and false omission rates), and developing models around a feedback loop between network and interaction prediction, it is likely that the quality of the predicted networks will be greatly improved compared to current models.

 ### What network properties should we use to inform our predictions of interactions?